 Technology has changed how people consume news, as well as the process of gathering it.
 Information is now almost instantaneous and available anywhere in the world.
 And news has been democratized so that voices outside the mainstream can be heard.

 This is healthy for democracy but is an earthquake for the business of journalism.
 Newspaper circulation is dropping, newsroom staffs are shrinking, and ad revenue is declining.
 Pew tracks these changes through its annual state of the news media reports, providing fact-based analysis of the growth of digital news sites, the purchase of major journalism institutions by entrepreneurs, the use of mobile devices to access news, the mixing of news and marketing through sponsor-generated content, and other trends in journalism.

-The post Hispanic and African American News Media Fact Sheet appeared first on Pew Research Center's Journalism Project.
+The post Hispanic Americans’ Trust in and Engagement With Science appeared first on Pew Research Center.

 Nearly 12,000 U.S.-based journalists in a pair of open-ended questions were asked to write down the one thing the news industry does the best job of these days and what it does worst.

 The post What do journalists think the news industry does best and worst? appeared first on Pew Research Center.

 A survey of U.S.-based journalists finds 77% would choose their career all over again, though 57% are highly concerned about future restrictions on press freedom.